voBits/tob/README.md

 voBits currently interfaces with EtherDelta's original smart contract which allows voBits users to trade utilizing its volume.
 However, this means that the trading fees still goes back to them while developmental costs comes entirely out of voBits pockets.

-# What is the Roadmap for Gittex?
+# What is the Roadmap for voBits?
 The voBits Roadmap is maintained at https://vobits.github.io/about/